Skip to content

 If you lose access to the device and forget the encryption code, it cannot be reset-you will need to create a new project.

-Sync On Sync On
+Sync On

 Proxy

-Available only for the Professional plan.
+Available only for the Pro membership.

 Apple may temporarily block or restrict access to a developer account if it detects suspicious activity, such as frequent requests from different IP addresses.